fer77/jQuery-projects/readme.md

 ## Pocketbook

-In this project I learn to use the .submit() event to make an error message appear when any of the fields in the form are filled incorrectly. </br>
+In this project I used .submit() event to make an error message appear when any of the fields in the form are filled incorrectly. </br>
 More logic can be added to clear out the errors when the fields are filled out, I will continue tinkering with this project to add more functionality.

 <img src="http://i.imgur.com/yGaxsuR.gif"/>